sreenivaskalva-2021/Homework1/README.md

 If I were to advise Robinhood, I would suggest that the following products and services be explored to fuel its level of growth.

 •	Forex trading through Robo Advisors so investors can take advantage of currency fluctuations, and creating wealth based on advanced algorithms
-•	Robo Trading of Stocks/ETF/Options based on customer’s risk and industry preferences.
+•	Automated Trading (similar to Wealthfront, Acorns) of Stocks/ETF/Options based on customer’s risk and industry preferences.
 This will allow new investors to participate in the stock market while they learn and become experienced.
 This will also assist experienced investors but who are not able to actively participate due to their busy work and personal schedules.
 •	Improve the access to company research so investors can review them prior to undertaking investments.
 This will establish Robinhood’s credibility and establish it as a responsible brand.
 A responsible corporate brand attracts more business.
 •	Implement Learning capability so users can have better knowledge and experience.
 This will establish Robinhood’s credibility and establish it as a responsible brand.
 A responsible corporate brand attracts more business.
 •	Expand into other geographies such as Australia, New Zealand, Singapore, China, India markets.